List of creepypastas: Squidward's Suicide (Red Mist)

 The full story is told from the perspective of a person who interned at Nickelodeon Studios in 2005 as an animation student.
-The student and some other coworkers received a tape to edit titled "Squidward’s Suicide" for the series SpongeBob SquarePants.
+The student and some other coworkers received a tape to edit titled "Squidward's Suicide" for the series SpongeBob SquarePants.
 The staff initially assumed it was just an office prank.
 In the firsthand account, the video consists of Squidward preparing for a concert.
-After Squidward finishes playing at the concert, the crowd jeers at Squidward.
-The next shows Squidward forlornly sitting on a bed, while strange and upsetting noises play and become louder in the background.
-The scene is spliced with quick flashes of murdered children, each time the noises getting louder when cutting back to Squidward—now bearing red 'hyper realistic' eyes.
-Eventually, Squidward shoots himself after a detached, deep voice commands him to do so, and the video ends.
+After Squidward finishes playing at the concert, the crowd (including SpongeBob) jeers at Squidward, during which all have red "hyper-realistic" eyes.
+The next part shows Squidward forlornly sitting on a bed, while the sound of wind blowing through trees is heard in the background.
+The scene is spliced with quick cuts to photographs of murdered children, evidently taken by the murderer themselves; each time, the noise of the wind gets louder when cutting back to Squidward—now bearing the same red hyper-realistic eyes as the audience.
+Eventually, the camera zooms out to reveal Squidward holding a shotgun.
+A detached, deep voice commands Squidward to "do it", and he shoots himself in the head.
+The last few moments of the video linger on his corpse before the episode ends, leaving the staff horrified.

-The circulated image of red-eyed Squidward associated with this creepypasta was referenced in the series and included in the original uncut airing of the season 12 episode "SpongeBob in RandomLand".
-According to Vincent Waller (the showrunner and co-executive producer of season 12), the purpose of the reference was to make fun of "try-hard edgy fanfiction", and he has referred to "Squidward's Suicide" as a "ridiculous fanfiction".
+The circulated image of red-eyed Squidward associated with this creepypasta was referenced in the series; an altered version was included in the original uncut airing of the season 12 episode "SpongeBob in RandomLand".
+According to Vincent Waller (the showrunner and co-executive producer of season 12), the purpose of the reference was to make fun of "try-hard edgy fanfiction", and he has referred to Squidward's Suicide as a "ridiculous fanfiction".
 He further clarified that it was only intended as a reference and that the "Red Mist Squidward" character is "FAR from canon".